 The intent of the advocacy program is to be able to put in front of key policy and decision makers issues of importance to enhance the well-being of our community.

-The 2022 Community advocacy priorities are included in (ATTACHMENT 1).
+The 2022 Community advocacy priorities are attached.

 Additional emphasis is always placed on advocacy to key stakeholders during Federal and State election periods.